JuniorHockey.io

 Let’s be honest here, teams would be able to get a lot more sixteen- and seventeen-year-olds if the twenty- bombs were eliminated from the equation.

-It’s almost February, so let’s keep dreaming.
+We are about to start a new season, so let’s keep dreaming.
 While we are at it, let’s also limit the number of players a team can sign during the season.
 Some of these operators go through more players than KFC goes through chickens.
 Why do you need four goalies, aside from being able to snag the cash?
 Maybe limit active rosters to 20, and the number of players used during the season to 35, and some actual development may occur.

 It’s amazing how things would be different if coaches were forced to actually develop the players they recruited and collected money from.